Cost of LivingUpdated May 2026

 How does Syracuse compare to other northeast cities?

-Among northeastern cities in our database, Syracuse ranks on the higher end for cost of living.
+Among northeastern cities in our database, Syracuse ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Ithaca and Rochester.
 Use our comparison tool to see exact category-by-category differences.

 How much does cost of living cost in Syracuse?